peejaywk/MS3-CoinCollector/assets/documentation/testing.md

     See [image](images/add_coin.png) for details.
 * *"As a user, when adding new coins to my collection I want the ability to select the coin from a pre-defined list"*
     * All the coins available in the database are available to the user via the 'coin_list' page.
 These are displayed 6 per page inside Materialize cards with pagination links at the bottom of the screen allowing the user to move between different pages.
-The caon list is also searchable using the search bar at the top of the screen.
+The coin list is also searchable using the search bar at the top of the screen.
 * *"As a user, I want to be able to edit a coin entry in my database"*
-    * Users can edit any coin in their collection by clicking on the 'Edit' button when viwing coins on the 'My Collection' page.
+    * Users can edit any coin in their collection by clicking on the 'Edit' button when viewing coins on the 'My Collection' page.
 This will open a modal window allowing the user to edit the details and to save the changes.
 These are shown in the following images ([Edit](images/user_edit_remove.png)
     & [Edit Modal](images/user_edit_modal.png))
 * *"As a user, I want to be able to remove a coin from my collection and for it to move into my ‘missing’ list"*